 - Trust dispute – Obtained a favourable settlement for a client relating to a trust which arose by his interest in a property in which he had invested monies for the benefit of his mother during her lifetime, which was then registered in a sibling’s name

-Emma is described as a ‘rising star’ in the Legal 500 2020, 2021 & 2022 Guides and is known for her ‘honesty, transparency and commitment to her clients’.
+Emma was described as a ‘rising star’ in the Legal 500 2020, 2021 & 2022 Guides and is known for her ‘honesty, transparency and commitment to her clients’.
 It was also said that “Emma Saunders is excellent.
 Knowledgeable, gives rational, objective advice, and is good fun to work with.”

 The 2022 guide stated “Emma Saunders is a star and produces partner level work.
 Good knowledge and reputation in the field and excellent judgment.”